-The movement to increase minimum wage to $15 per hour for all workers is gaining momentum across the nation.
-In response, many local and state governments are raising their lowest wages above the $7.25 federal minimum wage set in 2009.
+The movement to increase the minimum wage to $15 per hour for all workers is gaining momentum across the nation.
+In response, many local and state governments are raising their lowest wages above the federal minimum wage set in 2009.
 Much of the discussion about raising the minimum wage focuses on workers in entry-level positions, especially in fast food.
-These discussions rarely include direct support professionals.
+These discussions rarely include (DSPs) and their wages.

-While many DSPs find their jobs rewarding, they face a variety of challenges, according to information presented at The Arc National Conference in 2013.
-These challenges include:
+While many DSPs find their jobs rewarding, they face a variety of challenges such as:

 - Limited access to training and education

 The cost of living has increased while DSP wages have not, and inflation is rising faster than it has in years.
 Direct support professionals (DSPs) typically receive low wages and have limited access to health insurance and other benefits.
 Many DSPs find themselves in the unenviable position of having to choose between the job they love and the financial needs of their own families.
 The result is a turnover rate which exceeds that of most other careers.

 DSP wages, turnover, and their effect on organizational strength